Vlad-404/building-a-skyline/README.md

 1. [Kanit](https://fonts.google.com/specimen/Kanit) - for h1 and h2 titles
 2. [Lato](https://fonts.google.com/specimen/Lato) - for smaller titles and bolds
 3. [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro) - for paragraphs and general
+4. Sans serif - as a default font if above fonts fail to load

 I've used them because of all the fonts I looked, these looked like a technical letter the most, which is associated with architecture and urbanism.
 Games logo font, Pricedown, was a payed font for web embedding, so I was looking for something that doesn't require monetisation.